sheos-org/eos21/README.md

 The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains.

+Join the [shEOS telegram](https://t.me/sheos_org) to discuss EOS21.
+Also please consider casting your vote for sheos21sheos as a Block Producer.

 ## Built With
 * [EOS.IO](https://github.com/EOSIO/eos) - EOS Blockchain
 * [EOSIO.CDT](https://github.com/EOSIO/eosio.cdt) - EOS Contract Development Toolkit